 If requested, a suspension/expulsion appeal meeting will be held with the Chief Academic Officer and the student/parent/guardian.
-The Chief Academic Officer will review the supporting documentation attached to the written appeal and hear the basis for the appeal from the student/parent/guardian/authorized representative.
+The Chief Academic Officer will review the supporting documentation attached to the written appeal, and hear the basis for the appeal from the student/parent/guardian/authorized representative.
 A decision will be made on the appeal based on a review of all evidence and the Finding of Facts within 10 calendar days from the date of the expulsion appeal meeting unless an extension is mutually agreed upon between the student/parent/guardian/authorized representative and the Chief Academic Officer.
 If denied, the student/parent/guardian/authorized representative may appeal this decision to the Green Dot Board of Directors within 10 calendar days of the denied appeal.
 An appeal hearing will be scheduled to be heard by the Board within 30 calendar days of receipt of the appeal to the Board.

 If the expulsion appeal goes to the Board, the Green Dot Discipline Appeal Committee ("DAC") will hold a closed session meeting to hear the appeal.
 The DAC is a Board Committee whose membership consists entirely of Board members.
-The hearing shall be held in closed session (complying with all student confidentiality rules under the Family Educational Rights and Privacy Act) unless the student makes a written request for a public hearing in open session three (3) days prior to the date of the scheduled hearing.
 The DAC's duly authorized jurisdiction includes student expulsion hearings.
 The DAC will review all relevant materials including, but not exclusive to: